achiminator/NEOntometrics/frontend/assets/webpage/homepage.md

 The following things are possible with *NEOntometrics*
 - Explore Ontoloy Metrics
     - Use the Metric Explorer to learn about the measurable characteristics of an ontology.
-    - See how the various measurement points have been utilized by the available frameworks-
+    - See how the various measurement points have been utilized by the available frameworks.
     - Explore the differencies and commonalities of the metric frameworks.
     - Read about the quality characteristics some of the frameworks have proposed and which metrics influence them.
 - Calculate Ontology Metrics